rHermes/golitaire/README.md

 # Golitaire

-OpenGL ES 3.0 solitaire.
+OpenGL ES 3.0 solitaire in C++20.
 Very much work in progress.

 Attempt to learn OpenGL and graphics programming, by making a very simple solitaire game.